Chassis/Chassis/docs/extend.rst

 Extensions may also specify the following options:

 - ``dependencies``: Extensions that the extension depends on.
-List of strings, where each string is an extension name.
+List of strings, where each string is an extension name (see :ref:`extension-format-ref`).

 Puppet Class